Romance film: Romantic comedy

-Romantic comedies are films with light-hearted, humorous plotlines, centered on romantic ideals such as that true love is able to surmount most obstacles.
+Romantic comedies are films with light-hearted, humorous plotlines centered on romantic ideals such as true love being able to surmount most obstacles.
 Humour in such films tends to be of a verbal, low-key variety or situational, as opposed to slapstick.
 Films within this genre include City Lights, A Night at the Opera, It Happened One Night, His Girl Friday, My Wife's Goblin, The Philadelphia Story, Intolerable Cruelty, Roman Holiday, Good Morning, My Dear Wife, The Big Sick, Enough Said, Lost In Translation, To All the Boys I've Loved Before, Four Weddings and a Funeral, Dave, Say Anything..., Moonstruck, In Summer We Must Love, As Good as It Gets, Something's Gotta Give, When Harry Met Sally..., Annie Hall, Manhattan, The Apartment and Pablo and Carolina.

 Romantic drama

 Romantic dramas usually revolve around an obstacle that prevents deep and true love between two people.
 Music is often employed to indicate the emotional mood, creating an atmosphere of greater insulation for the couple.
 The conclusion of a romantic drama typically does not indicate whether a final romantic union between the two main characters will occur.